The Desert Museum Docents

 Who are Docents?

-Docents are trained volunteers whose major responsibility is to help people on the Museum grounds and in the community better understand and appreciate the Sonoran Desert region.
+Docents are trained volunteers whose primary responsibility is to engage visitors on the Museum grounds to better understand and appreciate the Sonoran Desert region.
 Docents are adults of all ages, walks of life and educational backgrounds.
 There are currently over 200 docents volunteering once per week or more at the Museum.
-Training classes begin in the last week of August and continue for 15 weeks.

 How can you get involved?